Creating a CSV file

 Do not leave any empty columns in your CSV file as this will cause your information to end up in the wrong eNudge fields; remove the whole column instead.

 Remove any carriage returns / line feeds / new line breaks

-A new line break left inside a value in your CSV file will cause the information after the line break to be treated as the new contact record, and likely produce errors in the contact creation.
+A new line break left inside a value in your CSV file will cause the information after the line break to be treated as a new contact record (new row in your spreadsheet), and likely produce errors in the contact creation.

 Remove any empty rows

-Empty rows will produce errors when you upload your contacts.
+Empty rows will result in errors when you upload your contacts.